Linsen-Mao/joule/README.md

       ```json
       {
        "status": "error",
-        "message": "No response found for assistant: Joule1"
+       "message": "No assistant found with name: Joule1"
       }
       ```